XiaWenjun1/CW2024/README.md

 ## Improvements
-- **Rename controller and classes**: Rename Main to BattlePlane.
-Controller to Control start.
+- **Rename controller and classes**: Rename Controller to Control start.
 Remove Destructible interface and move to ActiveActor.
 - **Reconstruct and encapsulation**: Refactored the initialBackground method.
 Method encapsulation: handleKeyPressed and handleKeyReleased are independent methods to facilitate understanding and maintenance of key processing logic.